LLNL/zfp/docs/source/arrays.rst

 Array Classes
 -------------

-Currently there are six array classes for 1D, 2D, and 3D arrays, each of which can represent single- or double-precision values.
+There are eight array classes for 1D, 2D, 3D, and 4D arrays, each of which can represent single- or double-precision values.
 Although these arrays store values in a form different from conventional single- and double-precision floating point, the user interacts with the arrays via floats and doubles.

 The array classes can often serve as direct substitutes for C/C++ single- and multi-dimensional floating-point arrays and STL vectors, but